 Explanation:

-In this example, an automatic memory cleanup is demonstrated.
-In order to prevent memory leaks, a uniqueptr manages a Resource object by making sure the resource's destructor is called when the uniqueptr exits its scope.
+In this instance, an illustration of automatic memory management is provided.
+To avoid memory leaks, a uniqueptr oversees a Resource object by ensuring that the resource's destructor is invoked as the uniqueptr goes out of scope.

 Example 3: